 CCRS Implementation Cohort

 Participation in the year-long CCRS Implementation Cohort prepares program teams to align curriculum and instruction to the CCR standards, develop a long-term standards implementation plan for their program, and, ultimately, improve learning outcomes for students.
 Participating teams ideally consist of at least one program administrator/coordinator, one math teacher, and one English language arts (ELA) teacher.
+Because many consortia have gone through the cohort, we will now be offering the cohort only every other year.
+After the 2020/2021 year, the next offering will be in 2022/2023.

 - Upon completion of the training, local program teams participating in the cohort will be able to: